KiwiSingh/AbletonRPC/README.md

 **Q.** I get a `ModuleNotFound` error.
 Help!

 **A.** This is most likely because you have not correctly initialized a virtual environment.
-Restart your shell if you have already installed all requirements.
+Restart your shell if you have already installed all requirements, and reactivate the virtual environment using `source venv/bin/activate` if needed (replace `venv` with the name of your actual virtual environment obviously; in my case it is called `RPC`).